bitorscanner/docs/src/content/docs/user-guide.md

 ---
 title: User Guide
-description: Learn how to use Orbit's features effectively
+description: Learn how to use Bitor's features effectively
 ---

 # User Guide

-This guide covers all the main features of Orbit and how to use them effectively.
+This guide covers all the main features of Bitor and how to use them effectively.

 ## User Management